sawyersieja/coinflip/README.md

 ﻿# coinflip

-This project simulates the results of a coin flip utilizing psuedo-randomness.
+This project simulates the results of a coin flip utilizing psuedo-randomness, and the Ethereum blockchain Sepolia test network.

 ![Screenshot of Coin Flip](https://raw.githubusercontent.com/sawyersieja/coinflip/main/Coin_Flip.PNG)